Reggie Montgomery: Clowning

 We've got people from more than 18 foreign countries.
 But nobody allows himself to get uptight about Communism or international boundaries or race.
 Everybody just helps everybody else.
 And like things really jell.

-In 1969, after graduating from clown college, he toured as a clown with Ringling Brothers and Barnum & Bailey Circus, refusing to do white-face, saying to Ebony magazine in 1969: "My own paint job's good enough."
+In 1969, after graduating from clown college, he toured as a clown with Ringling Brothers and Barnum & Bailey Circus, continuing to refuse to do white-face, saying to Ebony magazine in 1969: "My own paint job's good enough."